matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

 ## Kubernetes Workloads

 - Understand the `kubectl` command.
-- Understand how Deployments are used in Kubernetes.
+- Understand how Deployments used in Kubernetes.
 - Understand the networking architecture of Pods.
 - Understand Kubernetes storage abstractions.